As a result, Google’s announced it’ll start displaying a list of conditions related to symptoms that are described in users’ searches.

 They then analyzed searches for symptoms of the disease over many months prior to identify any patterns of queries that would most likely signal an eventual diagnosis.

 “We show specifically that we can identify 5 to 15 percent of cases while preserving extremely low false positive rates of as low as 1 in 100,000,” the researchers wrote.

 This new form of screening could ultimately allow patients and their doctors to diagnose and treat illnesses weeks – or even months – earlier than they otherwise would have.

 This is an example of search-based technology and the medical community working together.
 Rather than attempting to perform a diagnosis (which really should be left up to a professional, in a more personal setting), the goal Microsoft researchers are hoping to attain is to identify those with the highest risk to engage with medical professionals, who can then make the true diagnosis.

-In the future it’s very likely that not only will online symptom checking help reduce unneeded doctors’ visits, but it’ll lead the way to identifying those patients who should see a doctor immediately.
+In the future, it’s very likely that not only will online symptom checking help reduce unneeded doctors’ visits, but it’ll lead the way to identify those patients who should see a doctor immediately.